240 Participants Needed

 The trial requires that participants with PTSD must be stable on their current medications, so you may not need to stop taking them.
 However, the protocol does not specify for other participants, so it's best to discuss your specific situation with the study team.

-How is fear conditioning treatment different from other treatments for anxiety and PTSD?
+What evidence suggests that fear conditioning might be an effective treatment for anxiety and PTSD?

 This trial is for individuals with PTSD and those without any psychiatric disorders.
 Participants should not have major medical or neurological issues, significant head trauma, a history of substance abuse, or be at immediate suicide risk.
 Pregnant women and people with certain metal implants that affect MRI safety are also excluded.